Future-Power-Networks/Simplus-Grid-Tool/Documentations/Other Files for Developers/AdvancedDeveloperManual.md

 This is the simulink library of this toolbox.
 The simulink block of new device, which is based on the [Matlab System Block](https://uk.mathworks.com/help/simulink/slref/matlabsystem.html), should also be added into the library.

 UserData.xlsx:
 The data from users is saved in this file.
 This file also guides the users about how to use this toolbox.
-Hence, the introduction of the new devices should be added in this file.
+Hence, the introduction of the new apparatuses should be added in this file.

 RearrangeDeviceData.m:
 This file gives the default paramters for a new device, and defines how the data in "UserData.xlsx" is transferred to the codes.